Skip to main content

 However, there are some differences between how the API behaves in real-time mode and traditional streaming queries that leverage the micro-batch architecture.

-• The method in real-time mode handleInputRows(key: String, inputRows: Iterator[T], timerValues: TimerValues) is called for each row.
+• Real-time mode calls the handleInputRows(key: String, inputRows: Iterator[T], timerValues: TimerValues) method for each row.

 • The inputRows iterator returns a single value.
-In micro batch mode, it is called once for each key, and the inputRows iterator returns all values for a key in the micro batch.
+Micro-batch mode calls it once for each key, and the inputRows iterator returns all values for a key in the micro batch.

-• You must be cognizant of this difference when writing their code.
+• You must be aware of this difference when writing your code.

 • Event time timers are not supported in real-time mode.